Tom Squitieri

-Since leaving USA Today, Squitieri has written columns for the Foreign Policy Association, The Hill, and U.S. News & World Report.
-He also was an adjunct professor at Washington and Jefferson College and at American University.
+After leaving USA Today, Squitieri wrote columns for the Foreign Policy Association, The Hill, and U.S. News & World Report.
+He also was an adjunct professor at Washington & Jefferson College and at American University.

 Squitieri wrote three articles for the Huffington Post in 2011 that were later deleted for "not adequately disclos[ing] a material conflict of interest."
 Salon claimed he had obfuscated his employment with Qorvis Communications, a company that is registered as a pro-Bahrain lobbyist in the US.
 Each article contained this reader's note: "Tom Squitieri is a journalist and is also working with the Bahrain government on media awareness."